 So it was, last year, that teachers were labeled “Public Enemy #1” by those who knew nothing about what it meant to work in a classroom.

-These fools talked and talked and talked about what had to be done to save every child.
-Meanwhile, they left all the saving to teachers.
+THESE FOOLS TALKED and talked and talked about what had to be done to save every child.
+Meanwhile, they left all the saving to real teachers.

 If you liked this post, you might like my book about teaching, Two Legs Suffice, now available on Amazon.